warren30815/jordanhsu.dev/clifos3s401wumfnve1fsbc47.md

 ### Conclusion

 * Proposed a general and unsupervised method to disentangle high conv-layer to enhance their interpretability

 * Each filter is more semantically meaningful than traditional CNN

 * CNN’s classification accuracy may decrease a bit.

 ### My rethink

-*   One filter is encoded to only one object-part.
+* One filter is encoded to only one object part.
 It sounds low flexible.

 * Disentangled high conv-layer filter to focus one object-part, making it hard to catch some common senses between objects.

-*   The way to decide filter class and selected mask seems to be naive.
+* The way to decide on filter class and selected mask seem to be naive.

 * I speculate the design may make the model easier to know what it doesn’t know.

 And that’s a wrap!
 Enjoy. 🎆